 Pregnant people make high levels of estriol, an estrogen hormone.
 This hormone helps their uterus grow and stay healthy.
 It also prepares as their body for childbirth and breastfeeding.
-Estriol levels that are too high or low may indicate a problem with the baby or pregnancy.
+Estriol levels that are too high or low may indicate a problem with the fetus or pregnancy.
 Providers may also use estriol as a hormone therapy to ease menopause symptoms.

 Advertisement